 Most Lincoln County youth have not misused prescription drugs.
 What can you do to help this continue?

 You can take steps to limit access to these drugs and help keep your family and friends drug free by following the Medication Safety Tips below:

 - Be a good role model with your own medication.

-- Properly conceal and dispose of old or unused medications (see options below for Lincoln County).
+- Properly conceal and dispose old or unused medication.

-- Utilize the Medication Drop Box (no syringes or liquids) offered in the Lobby of the Merrill Police Department located at 1004 E. First Street in Merrill between the hours of 8 a.m. to 4:30 p.m.
-Monday through Friday.
-No Holiday Drop off.
-This drop box was funded through the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) 2011 Prescription Drug Grant.
+- Lobby of the Merrill Police Department located at 1004 E. First Street in Merrill Monday through Friday between the hours of 8 a.m. to 4:30 p.m.
+This drop box was funded through the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) 2011 Prescription Drug Grant

 How dangerous and destructive is the abuse of pain relievers?
 “Chasing the Dragon” is a short documentary of real people addicted to prescription drugs and heroin.
 In their own words, ordinary people from various walks of life describe the horrors of addiction and how their addiction changed their lives forever.
 It’s real and disturbing-a wake-up call.
 This film may help you to save a friend or love one.
 (Source: US DEA)